arran2308/BioPrinter-CAD/Slicer/README.md

 - **PETG Black**
 - **TPU Black**

+PLA should not be used for any part of this project due to its suseptability to creep with the BioPrinters elevated chamber temperature
 ### Alternative Material

 If an enclosed printer is available, the use of **ASA** is recommended due to its improved UV resistance and environmental durability.